Brew Method

 Who Should Choose It?

-Choose Pod Coffee if you value speed, single-cup convenience, and simple cleanup who value speed and simple cleanup.
+Choose Pod Coffee if you value speed, single-cup convenience, and simple cleanup.
 The payoff is speed, portion control, and low cleanup when convenience matters.

 Skip it if you want fresh-ground coffee, manual control, or the lowest recurring cost.
 In that case, espresso, moka pot, or AeroPress may be better if you want more control and fresher-ground coffee.